PythonCoderUnicorn/UKbabynames/README.md

 ## Data

-The data is in `xls` and `xlsx` files and downloaded the default setting which was baby boys names (_what a surprise_!).
-The data ranges from 2012 to 2021.
+The data is in `xls` and `xlsx` files and downloaded were focused on baby boy names.
+The data ranges from 2011 to 2021.